bartczernicki/Articles/DevTo-20221222-my-moms-predictive-dream-about-my-family-before-she-passed/Readme.md

 ![Calculate Probability Daughters & Events](https://raw.githubusercontent.com/bartczernicki/Articles/main/DevTo-20221222-my-moms-predictive-dream-about-my-family-before-she-passed/CalculateProbability-DaughtersAndSelectedIndependentEvents.png)

 The model structure above is meant to be more instructive in nature.
-One could argue, we could have added various more probobalistic events that have high impact potential on having all three daughters such as: chance of getting a serious disease, chance of a serious accident, chance of having a special needs baby etc.
+An external observer could argue I could have added various more probobalistic events that have high impact potential on having all three daughters such as: chance of getting a serious disease, chance of a serious accident, chance of having a special needs baby etc. In the next section, we will see if we do "better".

 ## Calculating the Family Probability of Three Daughters - Part 3 - Consolidate Information

 As you can see, adding many independent events adds inherent complexity to our model.
-The main issue with adding a great deal of independent events is that in pragmatic reality almost no events are truly independent.
+As mentioned in the previous section, which events are added to the model is directly influenced by the statistician in charge.
+This could greatly effect the predictive power of the statistical model.
+The second key issue with adding a great deal of independent events is that in pragmatic reality almost no events are truly independent.
 There is inter-dependence and dependence on multiple events together.
-For example, the probability of divorce can be influenced if one partner in the relationship can't have children or if one partner can't keep a job.
+For example, the probability of divorce can be potentially be influenced if one partner in the relationship can't have children or if one partner can't keep a job.
+Some partners simply won't stick around through tough times.
+Another example; what if someone falls seriously ill causing them to lose their job, lose their fertility or lose their partner.
+This is why a great deal of these events are called "naively" independent in the real world.

 These events can't simply be implemented without proper due dilligence and understanding the studies associated context.

 [[[[Insert pic]]]